mmoeaye/anomalies-SCADA-dataset/README.md

 # anomalies-SCADA-dataset
-Identifying anomalies in SCADA dataset of an onshore wind turbine for power curve modelling
+Exploratory Data Analysis of SCADA Data from an Onshore Wind Turbine for Power Curve Modeling